Pawpaw is a large shrub to small tree with a slender trunk and broad crown; grows in colonies.

 The fruit is relished by numerous bird species and by squirrels, opossums, and raccoons.
 Often these creatures find the pawpaws before human pawpaw hunters do, which is one reason many people are planting their own pawpaw trees!

 The lovely black-and-white striped zebra swallowtail butterfly requires pawpaw leaves as its larval food plant, so if you want to see zebra swallowtails, go where the pawpaw trees live.
 Zebra swallowtails cannot live on any other plant: pawpaw foliage is where they develop as caterpillars, and that's where the females must lay eggs.
+So planting pawpaw trees helps our native zebra swallowtails, too!

-Native trees play an important and irreplaceable role in our Missouri ecosystems, feeding insects and larger animals that are adapted to eating them.
+Native trees like pawpaw play an important and irreplaceable role in our Missouri ecosystems, feeding insects and larger animals that are adapted to eating them.
 When you plant native trees and other plants, you are strengthening the fabric of nature and helping to offset habitat loss, fragmentation, and degradation.